Skip to content

 care_home_visits_distributor.yaml Links households of care home residents to visit that care home as a leisure activity.

-5.4.1 The route distributor — transit lines & commuting
+5.4.1 The route distributor, for transit lines and commuting

 The route distributor (distributor_type: "route") is how MAY puts people onto shared transport lines (train / tube / bus) and, more generally, onto any origin→destination journey made of one or more legs.
-Commuting is the built-in use-case, but the distributor is generic: school buses, ferries, or freight routes plug in the same way — only the YAML and the input CSV change.
+Commuting is the built-in use-case, but the distributor is generic: school buses, ferries, or freight routes plug in the same way, and only the YAML and the input CSV change.

-Key idea — it is a lookup, not a router.
-The distributor does no pathfinding at world-build time.
+The distributor is a lookup, not a router.
+It does no pathfinding at world-build time.
 For each eligible person it forms a key (origin, destination, mode) and looks that key up in a precomputed routing table you supply.
 If the key is found, the person is placed as a rider on every leg already listed for that journey; if not, a fallback property is applied (a "miss").
-This is what lets it scale to tens of millions of agents — all the route-finding happens once, offline, before the run.
+This is what lets it scale to tens of millions of agents, since all the route-finding happens once, offline, before the run.

 What you must provide